The Top 5 Things You Need To Know About Widow Survivor Benefits

 However, if you work and earn an income in addition to receiving widow survivor benefits (yours, not your kids) you are subject to what the SSA calls the earnings limit test.

-Under the earnings test, the SSA will reduce your monthly benefits by the amount of your excess earnings over and above the earning limit for that year.
+Under the earnings test, the SSA will reduce your monthly benefits by the amount of your excess earnings over and above the earnings limit for that year.
 This number can change from year to year.
 Please read more about the earnings limit here.

 For a frame of reference, I chose not to collect widow survivor benefits for myself (as a widow caring for the deceased’s child who is under age 16) because I make more money on my own.
 It didn’t make sense for me to collect a widow benefit that essentially puts a cap on my other income-generating abilities.

 The best information about the earnings test can be found in the SSA publication How Work Affects Your Benefits.
 Even though the language refers to “retirement” benefits, it applies to survivor benefits also.

 Because you’re receiving survivor benefits and working too, your tax implications are different than if you just receive benefits without working.